By Sawyer Smith

 Yoga with Holiday . . .

 There are so many ways in which exploring these connections, to one’s surroundings and to one’s own body, might improve people’s overall experience on a Holiday River Expedition.
-Loosening up the muscles in your neck and back might help you stargaze in the Cataract Canyon.
+Loosening up the muscles in your neck and back might help you stargaze in Desolation Canyon.
 Stretching your legs will likely help you push through that last mile of your biking trip on the White Rim Trail.
 Not to mention, one of the most important lessons taught in yoga, and something we all need to do, all the time, and yet sometimes even still we forget—remembering to breathe.

 Always breathe, filling your nose with the scent of desert sagebrush and then breathing out, and letting go of anything that doesn’t fit in your pack (literally and metaphorically).